Highlights

 Where to Watch Shelter 9999 (1967)

-Yearning to watch 'Shelter 9999' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Takahiko Iimura-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Set to enjoy 'Shelter 9999' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or watch the Takahiko Iimura-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Shelter 9999' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Shelter 9999' on each platform when they are available.
 Now, before we get into the nitty-gritty of how you can watch 'Shelter 9999' right now, here are some specifics about the flick.

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "In the context of the Cold War, use of the word “shelter” was common.
 However, it surprised Iimura when he started to live in New York in the 1960s.
 His work Shelter 9999 embodied the idea of a shelter of the future.
 Iimura captured scratched letters and abstract lines on black film.
 Letters were not legible at the speed 24 letters per second that corresponded to the sequence of 24 frames per second.
 Experimental musician and music professor Alvin Lucier was in charge of sound.
 Together they performed the collaborative work at a disco club in East Village." .

 'Shelter 9999' Release Dates